astrotars/stream-android-custom-timeline/README.md

 The app will allow a user to post a message to their followers.
 [Stream's Activity Feed API](https://getstream.io/activity-feeds/) combined with Android makes it straightforward to build this sort of complex interaction.
 All source code for this application is available on [GitHub](https://github.com/psylinse/stream-android-custom-timeline).
 This application is fully functional on Android.

 Often there is context around those code snippets which are important, such as layout or navigation.
-Please refer to the full source if you're confused on how something works, what libraries and version are used, or how we got to a screen.
+Please refer to the full source if you're confused about how something works, what libraries and versions are used, or how we got to a screen.
 Each snippet will be accompanied by a comment explaining which file and line it came from.

 ## Building "The Stream"